mlabs-haskell/lambda-buffers/docs/syntax.md

 constraint     -> classref { typeexp }
 ```

-Instance clauses do not instruct the code generator to generate code, but
-    instead instructs the compiler (semantic checking) that the target language
-    provides instances for the given type provided that the given `constraintexps`
+Instance clauses do not instruct the code generator to generate code, but instead instructs the compiler (semantic checking) that the target language environment provides type class implementations for the given type (provided that the given `constraintexps` also have implementations).
-    have instances.

 #### Derive clause

 Derive clauses instruct the code generator to generate code for a type so that it is an instance of a class.

 ```text